ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 -   The service principal created to facilitate authentication and authorization required by Terraform to provision Azure resources.

-### Task 1: Deploy highly available Azure infrastructure by using Terraform
+### Task 1: Deploy highly-available Azure infrastructure by using Terraform

 1. In the SSH session to the Azure VM you used for Terraform deployment, run the following to extend the $PATH environment variable to include the location of the utility scripts that are part of the cloned repo: